BCG Vaccine (Immunization)

 • Disseminated infections: May cause BCG infection, particularly in immunocompromised patients.
 If signs and symptoms of a systemic BCG infection occur (eg, fever of ≥103°F or acute local reactions lasting longer than 2 to 3 days), permanently discontinue BCG vaccination and begin therapy with ≥2 antimycobacterial agents while conducting a diagnostic evaluation.
 Infection from vaccine is not sensitive to pyrazinamide.
 BCG osteomyelitis affecting the epiphyses of the long bones is the most common disseminated infection and may occur 4 months to 2 years after vaccination.

-• HIV: Use is contraindicated in HIV-infected persons.
+• HIV: Use is contraindicated in HIV-infected persons (ACIP [Ezeanolue 2020]).
 Should be administered with caution to persons in groups at high risk for HIV.
 HIV-infected persons thought to be infected with Mycobacterium tuberculosis should be strongly recommended for tuberculosis preventive therapy.

 Concurrent drug therapy issues:

-• Altered immunocompetence: Use is contraindicated in immunocompromised patients (eg, patients receiving chemo/radiation therapy or other immunosuppressive therapy [including high-dose corticosteroids]); live vaccines should be administered ≥4 weeks prior to planned immunosuppression and avoided within 2 weeks of immunosuppression when feasible (IDSA [Rubin 2014]).
+• Altered immunocompetence: Use is contraindicated in immunocompromised patients (eg, patients receiving chemo/radiation therapy or other immunosuppressive therapy [including high-dose corticosteroids]).
+Household and close contacts of persons with altered immunocompetence may receive most age appropriate vaccines (ACIP [Ezeanolue 2020]).
+Live vaccines should be administered ≥4 weeks prior to planned immunosuppression and avoided within 2 weeks of immunosuppression when feasible; live vaccines should not be administered for at least 3 months after immunosuppressive therapy (ACIP [Ezeanolue 2020]; (IDSA [Rubin 2014]).

 • Positive PPD reaction: Determine PPD status prior to use.
 BCG vaccination is not recommended for persons with a positive PPD reaction.